openwms/org.openwms.common.comm/README.md

             identified-by-value: "SPS01"
 ```

-Each communication direction is configured with a different port setting and with _mode_
-set to _server_ and _client_.
-To correlate outbound messages with previously received
+Each communication direction is configured with a different port setting and with _mode_ set to _server_ or _client_.
+To correlate outbound
-ones, the _identified-by-*_ fields are used.
+messages with previously received ones, the _identified-by-*_ fields are used.

 ## Duplex Communication

-In contrast to simplex connections the driver instance can also be configured for
-bidirectional duplex mode where only one socket is used for inbound and outbound
+In contrast to simplex connection the driver instance can also be configured for bidirectional (duplex) mode where only one socket is used
-communication.
-Instead of configuring _inbound_ or _outbound_ only one _duplex_ configuration
+for inbound and outbound communication.
+Instead of configuring _inbound_ or _outbound_ only one _duplex_ configuration is required.
-must be present.

 ```
 owms: